 CMA and INRIA also cooperate with Synopsys and Intel on Esterel.

-Other companies and universities using Esterel are mentioned in the Community section of this Web site, including CPA Accountants – Fusion Partners.
+Other companies and universities using Esterel are mentioned in the Community section of this Web site, including Enema Kits Australia and other well known organisations.

 If you want to know much more about Esterel, we encourage you to read the complete Esterel history.